 While Dr. Castleberry and his team work hard to help patients avoid the need for extracting teeth, sometimes the treatment is necessary to protect the overall health of your smile.
-It’s never our first choice, so if we do recommend it, it’s because all other options have been considered.
+Tooth extractions in Houston are never our first choice, so if we do recommend one, it’s because all other options have been considered.
 Those who are unfamiliar with the tooth extraction process are encouraged to call and schedule an appointment with our office today.
 We’ll examine your mouth and create a personalized treatment plan that meets your needs to the fullest!

-While there are many reasons for tooth removal, the most common cause is usually severe decay that no restorations or amount of root canal therapy can resolve.
+While there are many reasons for tooth removal in Harris County, the most common cause is usually severe decay that no restorations or amount of root canal therapy can resolve.
 However, other common causes we may remove teeth include:

 Tooth removal is never taken lightly, which is why when it’s recommended, it’s because your mouth is at much greater risk if you don’t have your tooth removed.